ampl/rAMPL/docs/source/reference/rbasicentityh.rst

   :return: The string representation of the indexing sets for this entity or an empty list if the entity is scalar.

+.. method:: Entity.xref()

+  Get the names of all entities which depend on this one.

+  :return: A list with the names of all entities which depend on this one.

 .. method:: Entity.getValues()

   Get the principal values of this entity as a `data.frame`.
 The specific returned